Quantitative and stable limits of high-frequency statistics of L\'evy processes: a Stein's method approach: Proof of Proposition

-\paragraph{Analysis of $T_{3,n}$ and $T_{4,n}$} It is evident that Equations \eqref{eq: end T3} and \eqref{eq: end T4} remain valid within the scope of our hypotheses and that these equations suffice to derive the (enhanced) convergence rate of $n^{-1/2}(1+\Indi{\{\alpha=2\}} \log(n)^{\rev \frac{3}{2}})$ (and the logarithm can be omitted if $\bm{H}_3$ is satisfied).
+It is evident that Equations \eqref{eq: end T3} and \eqref{eq: end T4} remain valid within the scope of our hypotheses and that these equations suffice to derive the (enhanced) convergence rate of $n^{-1/2}(1+\Indi{\{\alpha=2\}} \log(n)^{\rev \frac{3}{2}})$ (and the logarithm can be omitted if $\bm{H}_3$ is satisfied).
 The proof of Proposition \ref{prop: T negl} is then concluded.

-\subsubsection{{\rev Proof of Lemma \ref{hanalysis}}}
+\subsection{{\rev Proof of Lemma \ref{hanalysis}}}

 Recall that $h_{\gamma}$ is the {\rev unique bounded} solution of the Stein equation

 for a positive real $\gamma\in\R_{+}$.
 By \cite[Proposition 4.3.2]{NP12},

 From here it follows that